Swedish Model Anna Nystrom Sizzles In A Short Leather Skirt & Matching Boots

 Anna Nystrom flaunted her bombshell body in another fashion-forward outfit on Instagram.
-The Swedish-born beauty shared the sexy new video to her feed on Saturday, and it’s attracted a ton of attention from her 8.4 million fans.
+The Swedish beauty shared the sexy new video to her feed on Saturday, and it’s attracted plenty of attention from her 8.4 million fans.

-The video captured Anna as she worked it for the camera during an outdoor photoshoot.
+The video captured Anna as she worked it for the camera during an outdoor photo shoot.
 The seconds-long clip was set to an upbeat track, giving it a fun vibe.
 It looked to be a beautiful day with ample sunshine.
-In the caption, Anna added a tornado emoji to signify the windy weather, which touseled her mane.
+In the caption, Anna added a tornado emoji to signify the windy weather, which tousled her mane.

 She struck a number of poses, showing off her gym-honed figure from all angles.

-The model opted for a two-piece ensemble that did nothing but favors for her fit figure.
-On her upper half, she opted for a cream-colored sweater that draped perfectly off of her figure.
+The model opted for a two-piece ensemble that showed off her fit figure.
+On her upper half, she opted for a cream-colored sweater that draped perfectly off her figure.
 It had a slight turtleneck top that covered her collar and long sleeves that were loose on her slender arms.
 She tucked the bottom of the garment into her skirt, which was equally as hot.

 Anna sported a trendy leather skirt with a high waistband that accentuated her bombshell curves.
 The piece fit tightly on her derriere, and its daringly short length treated her fans to a view of her shapely thighs.
 Anna also added a pair of dark tights that gave the ensemble a sexy vibe.